jsohlendorff/continuous_time_LTMLE/note.typ

 Note that @eq:densitycens also ensures that all hazards (other than censoring) and mark probabilities are identifiable from censored data if we can show that the censoring survival factorizes.
 We provide two criteria for this.
+The stated conditional independence condition in @thm:condindcens is likely much stronger than we need for identification, but is overall simple.
+@thm:survivalfactorgeneral also gives a criterion, but is more generally stated.
+A simple consequence of the second is that if compensator of the (observed) censoring process is absolutely continuous with respect to the Lebesgue measure, then the survival function factorizes.

 #theorem[
     Assume that for each $k = 1,dots, K$,